paulodiovani/blog.diovani.com/technology/_posts/2025-06-13-configuring-neovim-011-lsp.md

 #### 2. Get a Node.js/Typescript project for testing

 To be able to test, we need a typescript project.
-Any project would do, so if you don't have a project at hand, fetch some open source one, such as the old [microsoft/TypeScript-Node-Starter].
+Any project will do, so if you don't have a project at hand, fetch some open source one, such as the old [microsoft/TypeScript-Node-Starter].

 ```bash
 git clone https://github.com/microsoft/TypeScript-Node-Starter.git typescript-project